awsdocs/iam-user-guide/doc_source/introduction_identity-management.md

 ## Federating Existing Users<a name="intro-identity-federation"></a>

-If your users already have a way to be authenticated—for example, by signing in to your corporate network—you can *federate* those user identities into AWS\.
-A user who has already logged in replaces his or her existing identity with a temporary identity in your AWS account\.
-This user can work in the AWS Management Console\.
-Similarly, an application that the user is working with can make programmatic requests using permissions that you define\.
+If the users in your organization already have a way to be authenticated, such as by signing in to your corporate network, you don't have to create separate IAM users for them\.
+Instead, you can *federate* those user identities into AWS\.

+The following diagram shows how a user can use IAM to get temporary AWS security credentials to access resources in your AWS account\.

+![\[Users who are already authenticated elsewhere can be federated into AWS without requiring an IAM user.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)![\[Users who are already authenticated elsewhere can be federated into AWS without requiring an IAM user.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)

 Federation is particularly useful in these cases:
 + **Your users already have identities in a corporate directory\.**